How to Turn a Timeshare Pitch Into a Cheap Vacation

 Negotiate for the Best Perks Possible

 Other timeshare companies offer similar promotions.
 The standard package includes a specific number of nights, resort amenities, and travel credits depending on the destination.
 Companies will often throw in extras if you ask.
 You’ll never know what you can get unless you ask for it.
 The worst they can say is “no.”

 Consider Other Travel Expenses

 Put Your Best “No” Face On

 The goal of these timeshare companies is to lure you in, wow you with all of their amenities, and close on a sale.
 Unfortunately, salespeople who work in the timeshare field are often ruthless when it comes to applying pressure and not taking “no” for an answer.

 It will be awkward, but that’s all part of the game.
-If they get you excited about their product and make you feel a sense of urgency, they hope, you’ll be more inclined to buy.
+Salespeople want to get you excited about their product and make you feel a sense of urgency, so you’ll be more inclined to buy.

 Read the Fine Print

-Last but not least, don’t forget to read the fine print before you agree to a timeshare presentation in exchange for a discounted getaway.
-If you scour the fine print on Westgate Resorts, for example, you’ll find that their deals are only available on limited dates and may not be available to book during peak travel times.
+Don’t forget to read the fine print before you agree to attend a timeshare presentation in exchange for a discounted getaway.
+Westgate Resorts, for example, puts limits on its deal dates and may not book during peak travel times like three-day weekends.

-You can also find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort, tickets to attractions, or resort credits.
-You can also learn whether they aim to upsell you on upgraded rooms, additional nights, or added benefits.
+Find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort, tickets to attractions, and resort food and beverage credits.
+Be wary of attempts to upsell you on upgraded rooms or additional nights.